Did you know... 3 is a magic number?

 Start by limiting your priorities to three each day, then keep those three priorities related.
 Keeping similar work grouped together will allow you to make the best use of your cognitive resources.

 As an example, I wear two distinctly different cognitive hats.
-I’m a business coach and consultant who teaches both individuals and organizations how to fuel their success with science… and I’m also a student who’s pursuing an advanced degree in Organizational and Leadership Psychology.
+I’m a business coach and consultant who teaches both individuals and organizations how to fuel their success with science… and I’m also a graduate student who’s pursuing a Ph.D. in Leadership Studies.

 It’s like Ghost Busters….
 Don’t cross the streams!